payherepayments/payhere-starter-fundraising/README.md

 ## Deploy

-You can deploy to any host–however for the fastest speeds we recommend Netlify, Zeit Now or any other static site hosting that you are familiar with.
+You can deploy to any host however, for the fastest speeds we recommend Netlify, Zeit Now or any other static-site hosting that you are familiar with.

 ### Netlify

 If you are unsure, we recommend deploying using [netlify](https://www.netlify.com/).
-It has got a very generous free tier and serves your site at blazing speeds on their global CDN.
+It has a generous free tier and serves your site at blazing speeds on a global CDN.

 To get started:
-1. Publish this project up to GitHub
+1. Publish this project to GitHub
 2. Sign up/sign in to netlify and add a new site
 3. You will be guided through the process of selecing your GitHub project
-4. Netlify will auto-detect the build command and public folder
+4. Netlify will auto-detect the build command and public folder for Gatsby
-5. Done, your site should now be on Netlify and update every time you push up changes
+5. Done, your site should now be on Netlify and update every time you push changes

 For more info, check out Netlify’s [excellent docs](https://docs.netlify.com/#get-started).